SECrulerepository/repos/README.md

 1. col
 col attribute helps you set the number of column.
 In this example, it's set to 3.
-This attribute will affect the total number of cells in column choice, and the total number of places for column dropzone.<br />
+This attribute will affect the total number of cells in column choice, and the total number of places for column dropzone.
+Max value of this attribute is 6 since more than 6 columns are easily garbled in the screen.<br />

 ![column_set](img_readme/column_set.png)<br />
 Take a look each column in the set has three cells<br />